 I’m Insured can help resolve this problem in two ways.
 The first is through our price comparison service.
-Your occupation is among the questions that we ask when you provide your details to search for insurance types such as life, critical illness, motor or medical cover.
+Your occupation is among the questions that we ask when you provide your details to search for insurance types such as life insurance, critical illness cover, motor or medical cover.

 We use your occupation — and the other details you provide — as part of our automated enquiry to dozens of providers.
 You’ll then see a full list of available quotes and be able to spot straight away which insurers either don’t consider it an issue, or provide an affordable premium regardless.
 In most cases we’ll also show a list of insurer who aren’t willing to offer cover and their stated reasons, which will often include your occupation if that’s an issue.

 (If you’re really curious you can run the price comparison again using a different occupation to see what difference it makes.
 However, you must remember that this is purely for information and interest only.
 You must state your occupation truthfully and accuracy for your insurance to be valid: never go ahead and buy a policy using the results of a search based on incorrect details.)

 The other option is to ask us to carry out a custom search on your behalf.
 To do this, just click the “Talk To Us” button on any page.
 We can then use our experience and expertise to put together suitable quotes from insurers who don’t penalise you for being a firefighter and instead base premiums only on other factors such as your age and medical history.